Abby Dowse Leaves Little To The Imagination In Barely-There Yellow Bikini

 “You’re stellar in every picture,” wrote another admirer.

 The beauty doesn’t ever seem to take a bad photo.
 Her Instagram is filled with snaps of her looking drop-dead gorgeous in a variety of apparel.
-As The Inquisitr reported in September, she rocked a sexy crop top and a mini skirt.
-Abby has also models titillating lingerie that leaves her fans drooling.
+As The Inquisitr reported in September, she had recently rocked a sexy crop top and a mini skirt.
+Abby has also modeled titillating lingerie that leaves her fans drooling.

-Abby also does not seem to mind showing off some skin.
+Abby certainly does not seem to mind showing off some skin.
 Her fans can almost always count on the stunner to give them a peek at some cleavage in her snaps.
 She also doesn’t seem to have a problem showing off her backside every once in a while.

 Fans who want to see more of Abby can follow her Instagram account.